-On June 1, 2009, the Commission authorized a 10-year General Lease - Recreational and Protective Structure Use to James C. Christie and Sally A. Christie (Item C24, June 1, 2009).
-That lease expired on May 31, 2019.
-The Applicant is now applying for a General Lease - Recreational and Protective Structure Use, for the use and maintenance of an existing covered boat dock, boat lift, gangway, and bank protection in the Sacramento River.
+On December 17, 2009, the Commission authorized a 10-year General Lease - Recreational and Protective Structure Use to Timothy J. Laughlin, Trustee of the Timothy J. Laughlin Trust under declaration of trust dated May 13, 1998 (Item C14, December 17, 2009).
+That lease expired on August 15, 2019.
+The Applicant is now applying for a General Lease - Recreational and Protective Structure Use, for the use and maintenance of an existing covered boat dock with boat slip, boat lift, dolphin, two pilings, electrical box, ramp, and bank protection in the Sacramento River.

 The proposed lease area contains the same facilities as the prior lease.
-These facilities are used for recreational boating and shoreline protection.
-They have existed at this location for many years.
-Recreational boating and fishing are water-dependent activities, generally consistent with the common law Public Trust Doctrine.
+These facilities are designed for recreational boating purposes and bank protection.
+Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-The bank protection will maintain and improve the integrity of the Sacramento River channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational use by the public.
+The bank protection will maintain and improve the integrity of the Sacramento River channel, which will help protect the Public Trust resources for recreational and navigational use by the public at no cost to the State.
+The boat dock with boat slip and appurtenant facilities have existed at this location for many years.

 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
-The lease is limited to a 10-year term; it does not grant the lessee exclusive rights to the lease premises; and it reserves an easement to the public for Public Trust-consistent uses.
+The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
 Upon termination of the lease, the lessee may be required to remove all improvements from State land.